fredericoco/eng103a_DevOps/README.md

 - After the installation of all the necessary packages make sure you set up an access port, on the AWS website.
 Click on `security`,click on the `security groups` link, then you `add rule`> `customer TCP` > Port Range : `3000` > Source :`anywhere-IPv4` > Description `content is optional but useful for documentation`.]
 -If everything is done correctly it should work.

+# Accessing the DB through AWS
+- Set up an EC2 instance for DB through AWS.
+- Ubuntu Server 18.04.64 bit (x86), default instance type, configure it to have 1 instance set to Default eu-west-1a, Enable, default storage, add eng103a to value to make it easier to find and add name to make sure it's named after you, change security group name to the one you used earlier, change the type to custom TCP, Protocol to TCP,port range 27017, source Anywhere, description should be used for writing up.
+Make sure to set the key pair to the eng103a.
+- Access the VM by using gitbash and the command from the connect window discussed earlier.
+-  Install Mongodb on this VM following the instructions given earlier.
+-  Go the app VM follow the intructions from earlier, but change the IP in the `export` variable to the one on AWS for the DB VM. `node seed/seeds.js` and then `npm start`,  this should create the webpage.
+-  One issue I had was that I forgot to change the IP on `DB_HOST` first time around so I had to edit it using `nano`.